markdoc/docs/pages/docs/nextjs.md

 ## Setup

 This guide assumes that you already have Next.js installed.
-If you are starting from scratch, follow these steps for [getting started with Next.js](https://nextjs.org/docs).
+If you're starting from scratch, follow these steps for [getting started with Next.js](https://nextjs.org/docs).

 \
 Follow these steps to get started with `@markdoc/next.js`.